 The front desk agent informed us of all the various COVID precautions that the property had put in place, let us know which amenities were available and which were not, and offered us the option of daily housekeeping or housekeeping on a schedule that suited us better.

 First impressions were good.
-The property looked nice, the staff seemed very friendly and the hotel had clearly taken significant steps to keep staff and guests safe while during the pandemic (hand sanitizing stations were easy to find, all staff wore masks and visors, and there was a very obvious effort being made to wipe all surfaces down after guests had moved on).
+The property looked nice, the staff seemed very friendly and the hotel had clearly taken significant steps to keep staff and guests safe during the pandemic (hand sanitizing stations were easy to find, all staff wore masks and visors, and there was a very obvious effort being made to wipe all surfaces down after guests had moved on).

 Elevators & Public Areas